-The Company categorizes its financial assets and liabilities measured at the fair value into one of three different levels depending on the observation of the inputs used in the measurement.
+The Company categorizes its financial assets and liabilities measured at fair value into one of three different levels depending on the observation of the inputs used in the measurement.

-For the years ended September 30, 2023 and 2022, the Company has carried at fair value financial instruments in Level 1.
-At September 30, 2023, the Company's only financial instrument measured at fair value is cash, which is considered to be a Level 1 instrument.
+For the years ended September 30, 2024 and 2023, the Company has carried at fair value financial instruments in Level 1.
+At September 30, 2024, the Company's only financial instrument measured at fair value is cash and cash equivalents, which is considered to be a Level 1 instrument.
 There were no transfers between levels during the year.